Metrics on completely positive maps via noncommutative geometry: Introduction

 \section{Introduction}

-Trace-preserving completely positive maps are ubiquitous in Quantum Information Theory as, among others, the means to model evolution of quantum systems, these generally being described by matrix algebras.
-Through a standard duality perspective, there is a companion class of unital, completely positive maps, and these in turn are prominent in Operator Algebras and Noncommutative Geometry, especially in relation to deep questions about approximation properties of operator algebras (in an infinite-dimensional setting).
-Among many questions which have been asked about trace-preserving completely positive maps one finds those about existence of a metric structure, or distance, capable of capturing permanence properties such as chaining, a form of coherent composition, or stability under tensorial expansion of the system with an ancilla system \cite{BorovykVellambi25, Gilchrist} present.
-In this work we propose a framework for developing a metric structure on the set of (unital) completely positive maps between two, not necessarily finite-dimensional $C^*$-algebras, by employing constructions native to Noncommutative Geometry.
+Trace-preserving completely positive maps are ubiquitous in quantum information theory as, among others, the means to model evolution of quantum systems, these generally being described by matrix algebras.
+Through a standard duality perspective, there is a companion class of unital, completely positive maps, and these in turn are prominent in operator algebras and noncommutative geometry, especially in relation to deep questions about approximation properties of operator algebras (in an infinite-dimensional setting).
+Among many questions which have been asked about trace-preserving completely positive maps one finds those about existence of a metric structure, or distance, capable of capturing permanence properties such as chaining, a form of coherent composition, or stability under tensorial expansion of the system with an ancilla system present, cf. \cite{Gilchrist, BorovykVellambi25}.
+In this work we propose a framework for developing a metric structure on the set of (unital) completely positive maps between two, not necessarily finite-dimensional $C^*$-algebras, by employing constructions native to noncommutative geometry.

-Attempts so far at developing a metric structure have concentrated on the finite-dimensional setting, namely matrix algebras \cite{BorovykVellambi25}, or, in the operator algebraic framework, on the von Neumann algebraic setting, where normal states are a core ingredient \cite{AnshuJekelLandry25, AraizaJungeWu25, DawsQuantumGraphs25}.
+Attempts to develop a metric structure have so far concentrated on the finite-dimensional setting, namely matrix algebras \cite{Gilchrist, BorovykVellambi25}, or, in the operator algebraic framework, on the von Neumann algebraic setting, where normal states are a core ingredient \cite{AnshuJekelLandry25, AraizaJungeWu25, DawsQuantumGraphs25}.
+An exception to this is the Wasserstein type metric of order one on unital completely positive maps between tensor products of unital $C^*$-algebras introduced in \cite{DM23}.
+In a different direction we find work on the Bures distance for completely positive maps between $C^*$-algebras from several authors, see \cite{KretschmannSchlingemannWerner2008,BhatSumesh2013}.

-The main thrust of the present work is that by employing completely positive maps between tracial $C^*$-algebras and formalizing a $C^*$-algebraic version of an embedding akin to the Choi-Jamiolkowski map in the finite-dimensional setting, we are in a position to take advantage of the constructions of quantum metrics, or distances, on state spaces of $C^*$-algebras pioneered by Connes and Rieffel, see e.g.\cite{Connes1989, Rieffel98, RieffelMetricsOnStateSpaces1999, Rieffel02, Rieffel2004}.